dinordi/SagaOfSacrifice2/docs/SYSTEM_OVERVIEW.md

 - **client/**: Zybo Z7 10 FPGA client, uses custom graphics accelerated by the FPGA.
 - **SOS/**: Shared core game logic, used by both types of clients.

-*Note: Mermaid diagrams require extremely simple node labels and no parentheses, slashes, or newlines for best compatibility on GitHub.
-Avoid special characters and keep node names short.*

 ---